impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 Now that we are checking all the possible characters, its important to determine how are we going to get that "alarm" informing us that a key in the keyboard has been pressed.
 Theres when the `GetAsyncKeyState()` comes in place.
 `GetKeyState()` will return that a key has been pressed only if it happens in the same "instant", otherwise it will not detect it.
-This isn't really convinient in our case so we will use
+This isn't really convinient in our case so we will use `GetAsyncKeyState()` instead, because it can retrieve the state of a key pressed at any time.

+Its important to know how `GetAsyncKeyState()` works and which is the best way to implement it.
 ```c++
 for (char key = 8; key<=173; key++) {
 	if (GetAsyncKeyState(key) == 0xFFFF8001) {